networknt/light-doc/content/en/concern/health.md

 The health check handler we implemented in the light-4j is just a reference implementation.
 I would recommend implementing customized handlers for real APIs to provide health info based on the dependencies.

 For example, if an API connects to a database to serve its request, it would check the database connection before returning the OK to the health check call.

+One example of a health check is the Kafka sidecar that checks the backend connectivity when Reactive Consumer is enabled.
+The source code can be accessed at https://github.com/networknt/kafka-sidecar/blob/master/src/main/java/com/networknt/mesh/kafka/handler/SidecarHealthHandler.java